Hiring Tech Support for Your Small Business

 - You can purchase software as a service (SaaS) that includes technical support in the form of chatbots and other integrated software interfaces for your clients.

-- For very small businesses and sole proprietors, an SaaS along with the occasional visit from a commercial IT service provider or visit to your local tech service may be sufficient.
+- For very small businesses and sole proprietors, a SaaS along with the occasional visit from your tech service may be sufficient.

-- As your business grows, it’s likely that your technical needs will become more complex—multiple platforms to master, more data to analyze, and larger systems that need integrating.
-At that point, you will likely need to step up to a full-service IT support service.
+- As your business grows, your technical needs will likely become more complex—multiple platforms to master, more data to analyze, and larger systems that need integration.
+At that point, you will likely need to step up to a full-service tech support service.

-Eventually, though, if your business continues to expand, the day will come when your tech needs outpace what even a full-service IT support service can provide.
-Your service contracts may get too costly, or you may find yourself spending far too much of your time dealing with your IT support vendors.
+Eventually, though, if your business continues to expand, the day will come when your tech needs outpace what even a full-service tech support service can provide.
+Your service contracts may get too costly, or you may find yourself spending far too much of your time dealing with your support vendors.
 You may even feel out of your depth as your tech needs become increasingly complex.
-That’s when it’s time to look for an in-house IT professional to join your team.
+That’s when it’s time to look for an in-house tech professional to join your team.

 Budgeting for IT Staffing

 If your tech needs have grown past the point where they can easily be met through automated support software and IT vendors, it’s time to consider whether you have an adequate budget for full-time tech staff.
 You’ll need to factor in enough resources to cover an appropriate salary range, which you can determine using a salary tool that allows you to gauge compensation by geographic area and job title, as well as benefits.

 Keep in mind that it’s unlikely that all your needs will be met by one individual or even a small staff.
 You will probably need to retain your contracted tech support in addition to your new hire, especially if your business is growing quickly.
 But for the right candidate, the professional development opportunities offered by a smaller employer using a combination of in-house and outside tech resources—such as project management and vendor relations—can be powerful recruiting tools.